 Verónica Pazmiño is an empathetic Scholarships Coordinator because she has dealt with the same issues scholarship students face.
 Veronica grew up in Panecillo, Ecuador and developed a love for English, which she got to practice when Anna Taft lived with her family in 1998.
 Veronica went on to work as an English teacher while continuing her education at the Polytechnic Army University.
 In 2008, Veró began interpreting for Tandana's health care volunteers and since then has supported Tandana in innumerable ways.
 Verónica enjoys helping community members with projects, sharing her customs and traditions with the volunteers, and learning more English.
 Veronica lives in Otavalo with her husband and two children.

-Program Coordinators A diverse group of experiential education professionals work on a short-term basis to lead the volunteer programs.
+Group Coordinators A diverse group of experiential education professionals work on a short-term basis to lead the volunteer programs.
 They plan and lead the program activities, oversee safety, coordinate logistics, facilitate discussions, provide orientation and support to volunteers, and also make sure everyone has fun.
 Knowledgeable about the area and activities, they serve as guides and cultural liaisons, providing a meaningful volunteer experience.
-See here for bios of some of our Program Coordinators.
+See here for bios of some of our past Group Coordinators.

 Moussa Tembiné, Program Manager

 Moussa came to Tandana with over 10 years of experience in development with a wide variety of NGOs, including Action Mopti, Amprode Sahel, and PRBP (Projet de Rehabilitation des Barrages et Pistes).
 He has an academic background in both agronomy and community development, and he is a Superior Agricultural Technician with the Malian Ministry of Agriculture.
 Having grown up in the village of Kansongho in Dogon Country, Moussa brings deep familiarity with the languages, culture, customs, and social organization of the region.
-Moussa's enthusiasm for helping villages reach their goals, his skills in project design, and his dedication to providing continual support to the committees overseeing projects Tandana sponsors make this vital work possible.
+Moussa's enthusiasm for helping villages reach their goals, his skills in project design, and his dedication to providing continual support make this vital work possible.

 Housseyni Pamateck, Local Supervisor

 Housseyni comes from the village of Sal-Dimi and has a degree in Geographical Development from the University of Social Sciences and Management in Bamako (USSG).
 Housseyni served as an intern for Tandana for two years, working with several Mali Volunteer Vacation groups and completing follow-up work on various projects.
 Housseyni also conducted research on the impact of Tandana's work in different villages during his internship, before taking on the role of Local Supervisor.
 He has a deep appreciation for the impact Tandana's work has had in his village and many others, and he also understands the importance of getting feedback from villagers.
-He hopes his conscientiousness and dedication will increase Tandana's success in Mali.
+He dedication and cheerful personality increase Tandana's success in Mali.